Honolulu Skyline as seen from Kapiolani Community College, Photo by David Cabatu

 Introduction

 The Ocean Safety Division falls under the Department of Emergency Medical Services for the City & County of Honolulu.
-The lifeguards division provides lifeguard and rescue services at nineteen (19) beach parks on Oahu, most of which come under the jurisdiction of the city and county.
+The lifeguards division provides lifeguard and rescue services at nineteen (19) beach parks on the island of Oahu, most of which come under the jurisdiction of the city & county.

 The department has four districts, each of which have one captain and two lieutenants.

-In late October 2001, all Ocean Safety districts switched all communications to the Honolulu County 800 MHz trunked radio system.
-They operate on analog mode using one of four district talkgroups.
-I-CALL is commonly used for radio-to-radio transmissions.
-Only a handful of scanners are able to monitor these communications.
+As of late October 2001, all Ocean Safety districts switched their communications to the City & County of Honolulu 800 MHz Ericsson EDACS trunked radio system from their single UHF frequency (453.850 MHz).
+They operate in analog mode using one of four district talkgroups.
+I-CALL is commonly used for radio-to-radio communications.
+Only a handful of scanners are able to montor these types of transmissions.

 Ocean Safety Officers use the callsigns in the Tower ID list as shown below.